Gaussian Primitives for Deformable Image Registration: Experiments

 \subsection{Ablation Studies}

-This section evaluates the impact of specific design choices in our deformable image registration method, providing insights into their contributions to the overall performance and robustness of the system.
-The ablation experiments are conducted on the DIR-Lab dataset.
+This section evaluates the impact of various design choices in our proposed GaussianDIR, shedding light on their contributions to the overall performance and robustness of the approach.
+All the ablation experiments are conducted on the OASIS dataset with 49 pairs except the generalization comparison in Sec.~\ref{sec:generalization}.

-\textbf{Explainability of Gaussian Control Points.} One of the key advantages of using explicit Gaussian control points over a more abstract implicit neural representation (INR) function is their explainability.
-In Fig.~\ref{fig:gaussian_vis}, we demonstrate how these control points can be visualized and interpreted, making it easier for clinical practitioners to understand and verify the deformation fields produced by our model.
-Additionally, the modularity of our approach is highlighted by showcasing how control points specific to one anatomical feature, such as the heart, can be seamlessly integrated into scenarios focusing on different regions, such as the lungs.

-\textbf{Modularity and Adaptability.} The modularity of our method is further illustrated through its adaptability to different clinical scenarios.
-By adjusting the configuration of Gaussian control points, our model can be tailored to accommodate unique anatomical structures and motion patterns, enhancing its applicability across diverse medical conditions and imaging modalities.